Battle hardened Illinois health official is shaken by latest Covid-19 surge - KESQ

 Her voice shaky, she added, “To date, we are reporting 3,874 new cases, for a total of 364,033 confirmed cases, since the start of this pandemic.
 Excuse me, please.”

-She wiped a tear with her bare hand and turned her back to the podium to compose herself.
+She wiped a tear with her bare hand and turned away from the podium to compose herself.
 A man in a mask walked over with a box of tissues.
 She wiped her eyes and returned to the microphone.

 “I’m sorry,” Ezike said, before resuming the grim tally, including 2,498 coronavirus patients in hospitals overnight — 511 in intensive care and 197 on ventilators.